sbhimire/nlp-sentiment-analysis/README.md

 ## NLP - Movie review sentiment analysis

-This Jupyter Notebook contains Python code for building a LSTM Recurrent Neural Network that gives 87-88% accuracy on the IMDB Movie Review Sentiment Analysis Dataset.
-The repo also contains the code to deploy the model online in the webapp folder.
+The colab notebook contains the code for building a LSTM Recurrent Neural Network that gives 87-88% accuracy on the IMDB Movie Review Sentiment Analysis Dataset.
+The repo also contains the code to deploy the model online.

 ## App demo